wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/elastic-stack/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

       Edit the ``~/config.yml`` file to specify the IP address you want the Elasticsearch service to bind to.

-      .. note:: In order to create valid certificates for the communication between the various components of Wazuh and the Elastic Stack, external IPs must be used.
+      .. note:: In order to create valid certificates for the communication between the various components of Wazuh and the Elastic Stack, external IP addresses must be used.

       .. code-block:: yaml
         :emphasize-lines: 5, 10, 13